-(1) Limitations.
-No more than two television cameras, with one photographer each, will be permitted in any judicial proceeding.
-No more than two non-television photographers using not more than two cameras or other electronic devices each, and one audio system for radio broadcast purposes, will be permitted in any judicial proceeding.
-(2) Pooling Arrangements.
+- (1) Limitations.
+At least one, but no No more than two television cameras with one operator photographer each will be permitted in any judicial proceeding. two still No more than two non-television photographers using not more than two cameras or other electronic devices each, and one audio system for radio broadcast purposes, will be permitted in any judicial proceeding.
+The use of any electronic device for other coverage of a proceeding is limited to two devices per media representative. - (2) Pooling Arrangements.
 When more than one request for media coverage is made, the media shall select a representative to serve as a liaison and be responsible for arranging "pooling" among the media that may be required by these limitations on equipment and personnel.
 The identity of the person selected, including name, business address, phone and fax number, shall be filed with the clerk of the court in which the proceeding is to be held.
 Pooling arrangements shall be reached when the court is not in session and shall be the sole responsibility of the media without calling upon the presiding judge to mediate any dispute as to the appropriate media representative or equipment authorized to cover a particular proceeding.
 Such pooling arrangements shall include the designation of pool operators, procedures for cost sharing, access to and dissemination of material, and selection of a pool representative if appropriate.
-In the absence of advance media agreement on disputed equipment or personnel issues, the presiding judge shall exclude all contesting media personnel from a proceeding.
-(3) Personal Recorders.
-Media personnel may use hand-held audio recorders that are no more sensitive than the human ear without complying with section A(2) of this rule.
+In the absence of advance media agreement on disputed equipment or personnel issues, the presiding judge shall exclude all contesting media personnel from a proceeding. - (3) Personal Recorders.
+Media personnel may use hand-held cassette tape audio recorders that are no more sensitive than the human ear without complying with section A(2) of this rule.
 Such recorders are to be used for the making of sound recordings as personal notes of the proceedings, and shall not be used for any other purpose, including broadcast or other audio transmission.
-Usage shall not be obtrusive or distracting, and no change of tape or other electronic storage medium shall be made during court sessions.
-(4) Other Coverage.
-This rule does not govern the coverage of a proceeding by a news reporter or other person who is not using a camera, audio equipment, or other_electronic device.
-G. Equipment Criteria.
+Usage shall not be obtrusive or distracting, and no change of tapeor other electronic storage medium shall be made during court sessions. - (4) Print Media Other Coverage.
+This rule does not govern the coverage of a proceeding by a news reporter or other person who is not using a camera, audio or electronic equipment, or other electronic device.